popescuaaa/popescuaaa/README.md

 - 🔭 I'm a Software Engineer based in Bucharest with 3+ years of industry experience.
 - 🌱 I’m currently developing full stack data visualisation solutions and ML pipelines and working on my Master's Thesis on Autonomous Driving.
-- 🚀 I enjoy working in fast pace, startup like environments.
+- 🚀 I enjoy working in fast paced, startup like environments.
 - 📫 How to reach me:

 ```